ncbi/cwl-demos/outlier-hit-detection-pipeline/README.md

 The rest of steps (2-3-4)  are combined into one CWL run_workflow_234.cwl  with corresponding input.

 System requirements to run example workflow:
-1.Python/Python3 interpreter and virtualenv package are available (if python3 only is installed, it should be aliased as python ) 2.Docker installed and user assigned to the docker group
+1.Python3 interpreter and virtualenv package are available 2.Docker installed and user assigned to the docker group

 How to run:
 1. git clone --recurse-submodules    https://github.com/ncbi/cwl-demos.git
 2. cd cwl-demos/outlier-hit-detection-pipeline
+3. utils/ubuntu_install_python3.sh
+3. utils/ubuntu_install_docker.sh	# do not forget to log out and re-login
 3. ./run_workflow_1234.sh
 4. final results are in  consensus_taxonomy.txt file